landau-lab/PATH/README.md

 glioblastoma phylogeny,
 to measure transcriptional cell state heritability versus plasticity, to infer cell state transition dynamics, and to discover heritable transcriptional modules in an unbiased fashion.

+### Interactive PATH Simulator
+This interactive [PATH Simulator](https://joshseth.shinyapps.io/shinyPATH/) web app can also be used for simple demonstrations.